ElaineNg94/Shopify_Data_Science_Intern/README.md

 **A) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.**

-The calculation could be wrong because it might not be for just one item in the order.
-The customer may have ordered multiple items to get that large price tag.
+The calculation could be wrong because it might not be for just one item in the order, but for multiple items added up together for one order.
+The customer may have ordered multiple items to get that large $3145.13 AOV price tag.

 **B) What metric would you report for this dataset?**